MOST RECENT UPDATES: VISIT ADA COUNTY EMERGENCY MANAGEMENT

 FLOOD CONDITIONS FORCE CLOSURE OF VULNERABLE GREENBELT SECTIONS

-With this announcement, all but approximately 11 miles of Greenbelt pathway through Ada County will be closed due to the river conditions.
-The Boise and Garden City closures will be in effect starting at 6 p.m.
-Thursday, April 6, 2017.
+All but approximately 11 miles of Greenbelt pathway through Ada County will be closed due to the river conditions.

 - Current Boise River flows exceed 8,000 cubic feet per second with the high, swift and cold water making conditions extremely dangerous – potentially fatal -- for people and pets.
-Those flows are likely to increase to around 8,500 cfs by end of day, Thursday, April 6.
 Because of this winter’s deep snow pack, these conditions are expected to remain into June, at least.

 - The closure will remain in effect until the dangerous river conditions subside.
 Several sections of the Greenbelt, totaling approximately 11 miles of pathway, are expected to remain unaffected by the flooding and will remain open.
 This includes the section managed by the Ada County Parks and Waterways Department between Warm Springs Golf Course and Lucky Peak Dam.

 - The Greenbelt from Shoreline Park at the Idaho Fallen Firefighter Memorial is open so commuters can travel up and over the Trestle Bridge and continue on to N. Orchard Street

 - Baggley Park and sidewalks that the City of Boise maintains remain open

 - Stay up to date: https://adacounty.id.gov/accem/Flood-Information